freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    If you want to save a backup of the *Application Server* (for example, to reinstall SecureDrop in the future using the same `.onion` address), follow our :doc:`backup guidelines <backup_and_restore>`.
 Once the backup has been created, you can move it onto an encrypted device, such as a LUKS-encrypted drive.
-You will also require a backup of the *Submission Key* found on the *SecureDrop Workstation*.
+You will also require a backup of the *Submission Private Key* found on the *SecureDrop Workstation*.

    If you do not require a server backup, you may choose to download specific